About The Study Centre

 As part of providing radical access to the national collections held by the V&A, Storehouse is home to part of the revolutionary Order an Object experience.
 You can book in advance to see any object on site up close, and experienced handling staff will be on hand to help you.
 Storehouse is also the meeting point for daily drop-in Object Encounters, a series of serendipitous sessions spotlighting different aspects of the collection.

-Storehouse also opens up the Archives of Art and Design and Theatre and Performance for insights into the way artists, designers and performers work, and the National Video Archive of Performance, which holds over 300 live performance recordings.
-Storehouse is also home to 350,000 library books and 1,000 archives including those of Glastonbury Festival and Talawa Theatre Company.
+Storehouse’s Study Centre also opens up over 1000 archive collections from the Archive of Art and Design, Theatre and Performance Archive and Young V&A Archive, giving insight into the way artists, designers and performers work.
+Archives include Arts Council of Great Britain, Talawa Theatre Company, designers Antoni & Alison and pioneer playworker Donne Buck as well as the National Video Archive of Performance, which holds over 400 live performance recordings.
+Storehouse is also home to over 350,000 library books on subjects including performance history and children’s literature.

 Order an Object will launch with the opening of Storehouse in May 2025.